 Underquoting in the building industry – a common issue

-The thought of building your dream home should not make you feel anxious, or fill your mind with images of Current Affairs cameramen and reporters chasing fraudulent builders.
-It’s sad, but unfortunately for a lot of people their biggest fear is whether they will get “ripped off” by builders.
+The thought of building your dream home should not make you feel anxious or fill your mind with images of Current Affairs cameramen and reporters chasing fraudulent builders.
+It’s sad, but unfortunately for a lot of people, their biggest fear is whether they will get “ripped off” by builders.

-In my 40 years experience as a Building Designer, a licensed Builder and now as General Manager of Bluegem Homes, I have seen many situations where both the client and/or the builder may have been “at fault”.
+In my 40 years of experience as a Building Designer, a licensed Builder and now as General Manager of Bluegem Homes, I have seen many situations where both the client and/or the builder may have been “at fault”.
 Yes, there are builders out there who do take advantage of clients.
 We know that but thankfully, they are in the minority & they usually don’t last long in the industry before they move on.

 In the majority of cases when things do invariably go wrong, the natural thing to do is to look for blame; … “My builder didn’t tell me I’d have to pay for this!!… He’s ripping me off!”.

 From the builder’s side, you might hear; “The plans didn’t specify marble floor tiles, so how was I supposed to know the client wanted that level of finish???
-Of course marble is going to cost more than ceramic tiles!”
+Of course, marble is going to cost more than ceramic tiles!”